-18 Notification requirements in the event of implementation of the RCRA Contingency Plan are defined by 20.4.1.500 NMAC (incorporating 40 CFR §§264.56(a).
-Personnel at the WIPP facility are trained to respond to emergency notifications.

-21 Whenever an emergency situation occurs that warrants implementation of this RCRA

-Contingency Plan, as described in Section D-3, the Permittees will immediately notify the Secretary of the NMED.

-24 D-4a(1) Initial Emergency Response and Alerting the RCRA Emergency Coordinator

-The first person to become aware of an incident shall immediately report the situation to the CMRO and, as requested by the CMRO, provide the relevant information.
-Facility personnel are trained in the process for notifying the CMRO as part of General Employee Training (GET).

-In addition to receiving incident reports from facility personnel, the CMRO continuously monitors (24 hours a day) the status of alarms, takes telephone calls and radio messages, initiates calls to emergency staff, and initiates emergency response procedures regarding evacuation, if needed.
+- Notification requirements in the event of implementation of the RCRA Contingency Plan are - defined by 20.4.1.300 NMAC (incorporating 40 CFR §262.265(a)) and 20.4.1.500 NMAC - (incorporating 40 CFR §§264.56(a).
+Personnel at the WIPP facility are trained to respond to - 29 emergency notifications. - 30 Whenever an emergency situation occurs that warrants implementation of this RCRA - 31 Contingency Plan, as described in Section D-3, the Permittees will immediately notify the - 32 Secretary of the NMED. - 33 D-4a(1) Initial Emergency Response and Alerting the RCRA Emergency Coordinator - 34 The first person to become aware of an incident shall immediately report the situation to the - 35 CMRO and, as requested by the CMRO, provide the relevant information.
+Facility personnel are - trained in the process for notifying the CMRO as part of General Employee Training (GET). - In addition to receiving incident reports from facility personnel, the CMRO continuously monitors - 38 (24 hours a day) the status of alarms, takes telephone calls and radio messages, initiates calls - to emergency staff, and initiates emergency response procedures regarding evacuation, if - 40 needed.

-Once the CMRO is notified of a fire, explosion, or a release anywhere in the facility (either by eyewitness notification or an alarm), the RCRA Emergency Coordinator is immediately notified.
-The RCRA Emergency Coordinator ensures that the emergency responders, including the WIPP Fire Department, the ERT, and the MRT, have been notified, as needed.
-Once incident command has been established, the RCRA Emergency Coordinator has the authority to delegate the responsibilities for mitigation of the incident to the Incident Commander.

-The response to an unplanned event will be performed in accordance with standard operating

-39 procedures and guides based on the applicable Federal, State, or local regulations and/or

-40 guidelines for that response.
-These include DOE Order 151.1C, Comprehensive Emergency

-41 Management System; the U.S. Mine Safety and Health Administration (MSHA); NMAC;
+- Once the CMRO is notified of a fire, explosion, or a release anywhere in the facility (either by 1 - eyewitness notification or an alarm), the RCRA Emergency Coordinator is immediately notified.
+2 - The RCRA Emergency Coordinator ensures that the emergency responders, including the 3 - WIPP Fire Department and the MRT, have been notified, as needed.
+Once incident command 4 - has been established, the RCRA Emergency Coordinator has the authority to delegate the 5 - responsibilities for mitigation of the incident to the Incident Commander.
+6 - The response to an unplanned event will be performed in accordance with standard operating 7 - procedures and guides based on the applicable Federal, State, or local regulations and/or 8 - guidelines for that response.
+These include DOE Order 151.1D, Comprehensive Emergency 9 - Management System; the U.S. Mine Safety and Health Administration (MSHA); NMAC; 10 - 11 Comprehensive Environmental Response, Compensation, and Liability Act; Chapter 74, Article - 4B, New Mexico Statutes Annotated 1978; and the New Mexico Emergency Management Act.
+12 - If needed, the RCRA Emergency Coordinator will immediately notify the appropriate federal, 13 - state, and local agencies and mining companies in the vicinity of the WIPP facility, listed in 14 - Section D-7, with designated response roles.
+15 - Depending on the emergency, the EOC may be activated for additional support.
+In the event 16 - that the EOC is activated, decision-making responsibilities related to emergency management 17 - and associated notifications may be delegated to the EOC by the RCRA Emergency 18 - Coordinator.
+The EOC will assist in the mitigation of the incident with the use of appropriate 19 - communications equipment and technical expertise from available resources.
+During the 20 - emergency, the RCRA Emergency Coordinator will remain in contact with and advise the EOC 21 - of the known hazards.
+22 - The EOC staff assesses opportunities for coordination and the use of mutual-aid agreements 23 - with local agencies making additional emergency personnel and equipment available (Section 24 - D-7), as well as the use of specialized response teams available through various State and 25 - Federal agencies.
+Because the WIPP facility is a DOE-owned facility, the Permittees may also 26 - use the resources available from the National Response Framework.
+27 - D-4a(2) Communication of Emergency Conditions to Facility Employees 28 - Procedures for immediately notifying facility personnel of emergencies are as follows: 29 - Local Fire Alarms 30

-Waste Isolation Pilot Plant Hazardous Waste Permit August 2019 January 2020

-Comprehensive Environmental Response, Compensation, and Liability Act; Chapter 74, Article 4B, New Mexico Statutes Annotated 1978; and the New Mexico Emergency Management Act.

-If needed, the RCRA Emergency Coordinator will immediately notify the appropriate State and local agencies, listed in Section D-7, with designated response roles.

-5 Depending on the emergency, the EOC may be activated for additional support.
-In the event

-6 that the EOC is activated, decision-making responsibilities related to emergency management

-7 and associated notifications may be delegated to the EOC by the RCRA Emergency emergency, the RCRA Emergency Coordinator will remain in contact with and advise the EOC of the known hazards.

-8 Coordinator.
-The EOC will assist in the mitigation of the incident with the use of appropriate

-9 communications equipment and technical expertise from available resources.
-During the use the resources available from the National Response Framework.

-- The EOC staff assesses opportunities for coordination and the use of mutual-aid agreements with local agencies making additional emergency personnel and equipment available (Section - 14 D-7), as well as the use of specialized response teams available through various State and

-Federal agencies.
-Because the WIPP facility is a DOE-owned facility, the Permittees may also